 This educational session will introduce you to options for pain control, safe ways of performing activities postoperatively and will assist you with returning to activities of daily living.
 Our goal is to provide a smooth transition from hospital to home for all of our total joint replacement patients.

 Schedule your orientation meeting:

 When you schedule your surgery, you will need to schedule your orientation meeting.
-Meetings are held on Tuesday or Thursday mornings and should be one to two weeks prior to your date of surgery and after you have seen your primary care physician. ** Please call 410-884-4545 to schedule this appointment.** We encourage you to bring a family member or friend who will serve as your “coach” to the orientation meeting.
+Meetings are held on Tuesday, Wednesday or Thursday afternoons and should be two weeks prior to your date of surgery and after you have seen your primary care physician. ** Please call 410-740-7780 to schedule this appointment.** We encourage you to bring a family member or friend who will serve as your “coach” to the orientation meeting.

 You will need to schedule an appointment with your primary care physician for your preoperative physical exam, and lab work.
 If you are currently seeing any medical specialists (e.g., cardiologist, endocrinologist, pulmonologist), check with your primary care physician to see if you need medical clearance from them prior to surgery.

 Please expect a call from one of our nurses during the weekend.
 She will ask you questions concerning your health history.

 Please have your physicians fax your information to Documentation Central at 410-884-4842.